vinogradova-lab/cell-type-specific-proximity-labeling/README.md

 ### **Step 1 (processing of raw census-out files)**

+- Open Windows remote
+- Open powershell as administrator
+- type: cd /Users/Public
+- .\start_pipeline.ps1 process_file_folder
+- enter input folder path: copy path to where the census file folder is
+- enter output folder path: copy path to where you want to save everything

 Files were processed with the Vinogradova Lab pipeline and were treated as “whole proteome” files – i.e., we quantify protein expression changes and corresponding peptide values were summed to receive the respective raw signal intensity per protein

 --> Processing details